 The Natural History degree is practically oriented and you will have opportunities to further develop practical skills by attending residential field courses.
 Current residential fieldwork destinations include Pembrokeshire, Portugal/Spain, Iceland and Botswana (optional).
 Additional costs may apply to field courses.
 The Natural History Field Expedition module to Botswana is undertaken in a camp established to train wildlife trackers.
 As part of this optional module you will study the wildlife and ecology of the Mashatu region and develop your tracking skills.
 Please note, the exact locations of all overseas field trips may vary each year and are based on the area’s suitability.

 This Natural History course has modules with significant fieldwork elements, which come with certain physical demands.
-If you have a disability that is likely to be affected by physical demands, please get in touch with Dr Esther Jones as soon as possible.
+If you have a disability that is likely to be affected by physical demands, please get in touch with Dr Amelia Grass as soon as possible.

 By studying Natural History, you will benefit from the huge investment in facilities that has taken place at the University’s Glyntaff Campus in Pontypridd.
 In addition to recently built and refurbished laboratories, the School has developed a state-of-the-art media room for natural history, plus you will have access to a range of media equipment including DSLR and video/film cameras that are dedicated to our Natural History students.